bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-You can try out the console by typing the instruction: console dot log hello world and you will see hello world appearing in the console below your command.
+<p>You can try out the console by typing the instruction: console.log
+hello world and you will see hello world appearing in the console below your command.</p>

-These instructions are also called statements in JavaScript.
-Similar to C, C++ and Java, JavaScript statements end with a semicolon.
+<p>These instructions are also called statements in JavaScript.
+Similar to
+C, C++ and Java, JavaScript statements end with a semicolon.</p>

-In principle, you can omit the semicolon at the end of your statement.
+<p>In principle, you can omit the semicolon at the end of your statement.
 JavaScript will add it for you.
-However, it is considered to be a bad practice to do so.
+However, it is considered to be a bad practice to do so.</p>

-Semicolons allow your code to be more readable and they also make sure that your code is free from side-effects.
+<p>Semicolons allow your code to be more readable and they also make sure
+that your code is free from side-effects.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 17 js character set (13) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">